zakariaGatter/git-gate/README.md

 # git-gate

 ## About
-[Git-gate] Clone all User github Repos ro select some of them
+[Git-gate] Clone all User GitHub Repos or select some of them

 [Git-gate] allows you to ...

-* Clone All User github Repos to special Directory
+* Clone All User GitHub Repos to special Directory
-* Select One or multi Repo to Clone
+* Select One or multi Repos to Clone
 * use dmenu to select
 * List all user Repos
+* Update git directory on or multi
+* Back up yous git repos Dir

 [Git-gate] automatically ...

 * Check for The User Exist
 * Check If the network is running
 * Check for the output Directory
-* Send a Notification when Repo Cloned
+* Send a Notification when Repos Cloned

 ## Screenshot
 ![Git-gate-all](./pics/all.png)